About the Project

 SERA Architects is a Portland-based architecture, interior design and urban design & planning firm that specializes in sustainable placemaking at all scales.
 SERA is working on an Augmented Reality (AR) app which will overlay Vanport structures over the current site.
 The app can be downloaded to phones and tablets to let visitors experience what the built environment looked like in 1942.

-In addition to physical signage, the Placemaking project team is exploring the possibility of developing an on-site interpretive center that models a typical Vanport residence and can serve as a venue for events that honor the history of Vanport.
-Our website supports these project phases by adding information about the site’s history and impacted communities.
+In addition to physical signage, the Placemaking project team will continue updating the Vanport Places website and supporting the project by adding information about the site’s history and impacted communities.

 The Vanport Placemarking Project is an effort to commemorate areas and create space for others to share and reflect on their own experiences of Vanport.
 We recognize that the development and ramifications of the Homesteading Act of 1862, the levee system, wartime housing projects, and the 1948 flood have all impacted local communities in different ways, especially for Indigenous, Black, and low-income communities ones.